iPhone maker Foxconn in talks to build first Apple plant in India

 "The smartphone boom in India indicates the time is just right to focus on expansion plans and increasing volume in India to a comparable level with the China market in the next five years," said Sky Li, vice president of phone manufacturer OPPO.

 India has the second-highest number of mobile phone accounts behind China.
-According to networking solutions company Cisco Systems (CSCO.O), there will be 650 million smartphones in the country by 2019.
+According to networking solutions company Cisco Systems, there will be 650 million smartphones in the country by 2019.
 The number of tablets will rise 9 percent to 18.7 million by then.

 (Reporting by Nivedita Bhattacharjee in MUMBAI, J.R.
 Wu in TAIPEI; Editing by Clara Ferreira Marques and Mark Potter)